-positive COVID-19 test
+- Home for 10 days since first positive COVID-19 test - X

-- \ Exposure refers to being within 6 feet of someone diagnosed with COVID-19 for 15 minutes or more. - \\ The more narrow set of COVID-19 symptoms listed here reflects required exclusionary symptoms in order to avoid over-exclusion of people from school facilities.
+- Exposure refers to being within 6 feet of someone diagnosed with COVID-19 for 15 minutes or more. - The more narrow set of COVID-19 symptoms listed here reflects required exclusionary symptoms in order to avoid over-exclusion of people from school facilities.

-- no fever for 3 days (without the use of fever reducing medicine), AND, 3 days of symptom improvement, including coughing and shortness of breath - If negative COVID-19 test: No fever for 24 hours (without the use of fever reducing medicine), AND they have felt well for 24 hours - If confirmed diagnosis other than COVID-19 (e.g., stomach virus, ear infection): Follow normal school policies to return to school
+- If confirmed positive COVID-19 OR person has not been tested: Home for 10 days since first symptoms, no fever for 24 hours (without the use of fever reducing medicine), AND symptom improvement, including coughing and shortness of breath - If negative COVID-19 test: Home until no fever for 24 hours (without the use of fever reducing medicine), AND they have felt well for 24 hours - If confirmed diagnosis other than COVID-19 (e.g., stomach virus, ear infection): Follow typical school illness policies to determine when person can return.